Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 ## Assemblies
 - CleanArchitectureGameFramework - the secondary module.
 - CleanArchitectureGameFramework.Core - the primary module.
-- CleanArchitectureGameFramework.Internal - the module with some utilities and helpers.
+- CleanArchitectureGameFramework.Internal - the module with utilities and helpers.

 ## Namespaces
 - Framework - the root module.
     - Program              - the entry point.
-- Framework.UI - the presentation (user interface) module.
+- Framework.UI - the user interface module.
     - UITheme              - the audio theme.
     - UIScreen             - the graphics user interface.
-The user interface consists of the hierarchy of business units and the hierarchy of visual units.
+The user interface consists of the widget tree and the visual element tree.
-    - UIWidget             - the business unit of ui.
+    - UIWidget             - the state unit of ui.
 This may contain (or not contain) the view.
     - UIView               - the visual unit of ui.
 This is just the VisualElement.
-    - UIRouter             - the state managere.
+    - UIRouter             - the state manager.
 - Framework.App - the application module.
     - Application          - the application.
-    - Storage              - the bag of values.
+    - Storage              - the values provider.
-- Framework.Entities - the domain (entities) module.
+- Framework.Entities - the domain module.
-    - Game                 - the game's rules and states.
+    - Game                 - the game's states and rules.
-    - Player               - the player's rules and states.
+    - Player               - the player's states.
-    - Entity               - the entity (player's character/avatar, NPC/bot or any other scene's object).
+    - Entity               - the entity (any scene's actor).

 # Media
 - [![YouTube](https://img.youtube.com/vi/WmLJHRg0EI4/0.jpg)](https://youtu.be/WmLJHRg0EI4?feature=shared)